Track-Based Triggers for Exotic Signatures: Comparison of tracking parameters

-As seen in the Section~\ref{subsec:dzero}, access to high \dz tracks significantly increases the efficiency for both stau and Higgs portal models.
-For staus, the efficiency of reconstructing high \dz tracks is what allows the displaced track trigger to outperform the HSCP trigger at a lifetime of 1 ns.
-Staus with masses 100 GeV and 500 GeV at 1 ns lifetimes both show an efficiency $<0.2$ for all tracker layer arrangements when triggered using the HSCP approach.
-When triggering on the displaced decay products, the efficiency is similarly under 0.2 for $m_{\tilde{\tau}} = 100$ GeV and $\sim2.5$ for $m_{\tilde{\tau}} = 500$ if the maximum reconstructed \dz is 20 mm.
-For the 500 GeV stau, increasing this maximum to 50 mm leads to an efficiency of $\sim 0.5$, and increasing it to 100 mm gives an efficiency of $\sim 0.68$.
-Reaching these \dz values requires sufficient tracking layers after the decay of the stau, where a particle with \dz 100 mm has a greater average decay distance than one with a smaller $d_0$.
-Any reconstruction efficiency for high \dz tracks therefore does rely on having a higher number of tracking layers.
+As seen in the Section~\ref{subsec:dzero}, access to high \absdz tracks significantly increases the efficiency for both stau and Higgs portal models.
+For staus, reconstructing high \absdz tracks enables the displaced track trigger to outperform the stable charged particle trigger at a lifetime of $1$~ns.
+For the stable charged particle approach, staus with masses between $100$~GeV and $500$~GeV at $1$~ns lifetimes all show an acceptance times efficiency below $15\%$ regardless of the number of layers required per track.
+For the displaced track approach, the acceptance times efficiency for a stau with a $1$~ns lifetime increases from $\sim 0\%$ to $\sim 20\%$ if the \absdz-endpoint is extended from $10$~mm to $100$~mm, assuming a linearly decreasing efficiency (see Appendix~\ref{app:displaced_lep}).
+Extending the efficiency to a larger \absdz-endpoint relies on having a sufficient number of tracking layers at larger radii.